VishnuHSharma/Vishnu_Portfolio/README.md

 ### Are Movie runtimes getting longer or shorter?
 ![](Images/Runtime%20chart.png)

+##### The chart, created in Seaborn, shows that movie runtimes are indeed getting shorter.

 ## [Project 3 - Visualizing Earnings based on Major](https://github.com/VishnuHSharma/Visualizing-earnings-based-on-major)
 - #### Technologies and libraries: Python, Jupyter Notebook, Numpy, Pandas, Seaborn
 - This project utilizes  data set that was released by the American Community Survey and cleaned by Fivethirtyeight and released on their github repo.